Free Settler or Felon

 Prison Hulks

-Some of the prisoners who had been tried at the Old Bailey were transferred to the Retribution hulk at Woolwich on 7th February 1823.
+Some of the men who had been tried at the Old Bailey were transferred to the Retribution hulk at Woolwich on 7th February 1823.

 In an article in the Sunday Times in November 1822, it is revealed what they may have been given to eat for this two months spent on the hulk when it was reported that an opulent butcher from Rochester had won the contract to victual the convicts stationed on the hulks at Woolwich and Sheerness at three-pence farthing a man per day.
 The provisions were to consist of good ox beef, bread, small beer, cheese and meal.